-Rite of Passage (ROP) is committed to providing a safe environment and has a Zero Tolerance Policy regarding sexual abuse, sexual assault or sexual misconduct for the students in our care.
-To this end, ROP has developed Safe Environmental Standards in accordance with PREA, which have been place for over 30 years.
-In 2018, each juvenile facility continued the implementation of these standards and initiated further staff training, interactive supervision, physical plant improvements, and quality assurance reviews with the involvement of PREA Compliance Managers.
+Canyon State Academy is committed to providing a safe environment and has a Zero Tolerance Policy regarding sexual abuse, sexual assault or sexual misconduct for the students in our care.
+To this end, our agency has developed Safe Environmental Standards in accordance with PREA, which have been in place for over 30 years.
+In 2023, this facility continued the implementation of these standards and initiated further staff training, interactive supervision and quality assurance reviews with the involvement of PREA Compliance Managers.